massimocode/amazon-ses-notification-processor/README.md

 Once you have configured the settings necessary (see Configuration below), usage is quite simple.

-To get all the notifications from the queue, simply run `node lib/index`.
+To get all the notifications from the queue, simply run `npm fetch`.

-To parse those notifications using the provided script, run `node lib/parse`.
+To parse those notifications using the provided script, run `npm parse`.

 ## Configuration